thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 The app lets users collect movies they would like to watch.
 After we have watched a movie, we click the "Roll next" button and the app does a roulette animation and lands on a randomized movie.
-Everyone gets one movie per season, and once every movie has been seen it creates a new season.
-We are currently on S02E07!
+Everyone gets one movie per season, and once everyone has had their movie the app creates a new season.
+We are currently on S02E08!

 Now, the gang we hang out with were good friends before we started doing this, but having this solidified us as a group.
-I first only jokingly called us a tribe, but there is probably an actual tribe feeling around us now.
+I first only jokingly called us a tribe, but there is probably an actual tribe feeling around us now!
 I mean, look at our Christmas dinner:

 ![Face sticking out, represent!](http://i.imgur.com/dJaiXwf.jpg "It looks like I'm photobombing but I swear I am part of the group!")